Lack of Investor Voice in Canada

 The FAIR Canada Jarislowsky Foundation Endowment Fund

-In December 2013, FAIR Canada received a generous $2 million donation from the Jarislowsky Foundation (Stephen Jarislowsky is one of FAIR Canada’s long-standing directors), which created the FAIR Canada Jarislowsky Endowment Fund.
+In December 2013, FAIR Canada received a generous $2 million donation from the Jarislowsky Foundation, which created the FAIR Canada Jarislowsky Endowment Fund.
 The donation was conditional on FAIR Canada raising additional matching funding of $4 million for the Endowment Fund.
-Income generated from the Endowment Fund is intended to create a secure base of funding for FAIR Canada in order to support its ongoing operations and activities.
+Income generated from the Endowment Fund was intended to create a secure base of funding for FAIR Canada in order to support its ongoing operations and activities.
+FAIR Canada was able to obtain a $2 million donation to the endowment fund from the Ontario Securities Commission (OSC) in 2014 but although the Jarislowsky Foundation extended the deadline for the matching funding to September 2019, was unable to secure the remaining $2 million.

 FAIR Canada thanks those who have donated to FAIR Canada as a result of our fundraising efforts.
 Go to “Support Us” for further information.